USEPA/WNTR/documentation/advancedsim.rst

    v - u - 1 = 0

 The following code is used to create a model (m) of these equations using WNTR's AML.
-The u and v variables are both initialized to a value of 1.
+The :math:`u` and :math:`v` variables are both initialized to a value of 1.

 .. doctest::